-See Busbar sections and load sharing for more information about busbar sections.
+See Busbar sections for more information about busbar sections.

-13.2.2 Nominal settings
+14.2.2 Nominal settings

 The controller nominal settings are used in a number of key functions.
 For example, many protection settings are based on a percentage of the nominal settings.